cxai/Docker-CxIntegrations/README.md

 All images are built with freely available software, which is licensed under open source or proprietary free and trial licenses.

-You can see all images on [Docker Hub](https://hub.docker.com/r/cxai/)
+You can see all the images listed on the [Docker Hub](https://hub.docker.com/r/cxai/).

 Containers marked as GUI require X11 server on the host.
 See individual README files for more details.